HandsomeJeff/NTUOSS-DjangoWorkshop/README.md

 #### 0.1 Introduction

-For this session, we'll be building a server which allows us to run applications that communicate with the outside world.
+In this workshop, we'll be building a server which allows us to run applications that communicate with the outside world.

 This will be hosted entirely on our own machines!